Strange Ruminations #2: Our Newsletter of the Weird keeps on Trucking

 This is one of the first Superman comics I remember buying off the spinner rack, and it remains one of my favorites to this day.
 With art by the great Jim Starlin and writing by Roy Thomas, how could you not like this comic?
 Starlin also came up with the plot for this particular issue.
 The colors were done by Gene D'Angelo, letters by John Costanza, and editing by Julius Schwartz.

-The cover by Starlin shows Superman stuck upside down to a giant floating rock while a reptile-like condor menaces him.
+The cover by Starlin shows Superman stuck to the bottom of a giant floating rock while a reptile-like condor menaces him.
 Hawkgirl is at the bottom of the page, ready to wallop this beast with her mace.
 We can see a red sun in the background, which might explain why Superman seems helpless on this cover.

 Let's get to the synopsis.
 The first page features a splash after introducing Superman and Hawkgirl.
 It shows Superman clinging to a piece of debris in a fiery limbo with a glowing red sun in the background, its gravity drawing him to his doom.
 As we know, Superman is helpless beneath the rays of a red sun.
 Shayera, or Shiera Hall, as Hawkgirl is known on Earth, narrates the story in her diary.